 The museum features many one-of-a-kind artifacts including the Gemini VIII spacecraft, Neil Armstrong’s Gemini and Apollo spacesuits, and an Apollo 11 moon rock.
 The museum is also home to two full-size aircraft, both of which were flown by Mr. Armstrong.
 A 15-year-old Armstrong learned to fly at Port Koneta, a long-gone Wapakoneta airfield.
 He flew a yellow Aeronca Champion now on exhibit at the museum.

 This is no static museum; it is filled with motion and sound.
 There are seven interactive exhibits, ten audio/visual elements, and two simulators.
 Adults will find the simulators just as challenging and entertaining as the kids do.
-The 56-foot dome in the center of the museum houses the Astro Theater, a unique venue that allows guests to enjoy the 25-minute documentary about Apollo 11’s lunar landing (COVID-19 has affected this feature).
+The 56-foot dome in the center of the museum houses the Astro Theater, a unique venue that allows guests to enjoy the 25-minute documentary about Apollo 11’s lunar landing.
 There is no additional charge for the simulators or the film.